The construction of Green currents and singular theta lifts for unitary groups: Introduction

 For the dual pair $\Ug(p,1) \times \Ug(1,1)$ the singular theta lift (for weakly holomorphic input) was first studied in detail by the second named author of this paper, see \cite{HDiss}.
 Its extension to harmonic weak Maass forms gives again Green functions for the special cycles which again are divisors.
 These have been utilized in \cite{BHY15,BHKRY17I, BHKRY17II}.

 The difference between the two Green functions and its consequences in the context of the Kudla program are fairly subtle.
 This was studied and clarified by Ehlen and Sankaran \cite{ES16}.
-They show in the case of $\Orth(p,2)$ that the difference of the generating series can be viewed as a smooth modular form of weight $\tfrac{p}2 +1$.
+They show in the cases of $\Orth(p,2)$ respectively $\Ug(p,1)$ that the difference of the generating series can be viewed as a smooth modular form of weight $\tfrac{p}2 +1$ respectively $p+1$.

 Bruinier \cite{BrHilbert} considered the situation in the Hilbert modular case.
 In this case, Bruinier manages to circumvent the problem of the non-existence of the harmonic weak Maass forms to define a singular theta lift for `Whittaker forms' which then again gives rise to Green functions for the special divisors.